sc-ventures/cloudbreak-documentation/docs/vm-launch.md

 cbd --version</pre>

-    Once the Cloudbreak Deployer is installed, you can set up the Cloudbreak application.
+    Once the Cloudbreak deployer is installed, you can set up the Cloudbreak application.

 2. Create a Cloudbreak deployment directory and navigate to it: